canonical/snapd/HACKING.md

 There are few guidelines that contributors should follow:

-- Commit messages should be well structured,
+- Commit messages should be well structured.
-(_Consider complying with the [Conventional Commits](https://www.conventionalcommits.org/) specification_)
 - Commit emails should not have non-ASCII characters.
-- PR title should start with a prefix denoting the `<feature>`/`<package>`/`<module>`/`<file modified>` following by a semicolon.
+- PR title should start with a prefix denoting the scope affected by the changes (e.g. `<feature name>`,`<package name>`) followed by a semicolon.
-- Try to open more smaller PR's, rather than one large PR.
+- Try to open several smaller PRs, rather than one large PR.
 - Try not to mix controversial and trivial changes together.
-  (_Proposing trivial changes separately makes landing-them easier and makes reviewing the controversial changes simpler_)
+  (_Proposing trivial changes separately makes landing them easier and makes reviewing the controversial changes simpler_)
-- Try not to force push to PR's after they have gotten reviews.
+- Try not to force push to PRs after they have gotten reviews.
 - Try to write tests to cover the contributed changes.

 >If you need any help with any of these guidelines, please reach out to the team.